Mitsubishi G4M (Betty) Navy Land-Based Medium Bomber Aircraft

 Authored By Staff Writer; Content ©www.MilitaryFactory.com

-Like most of Imperial Japan's aircraft in the early stages of World War 2, the Mitsubishi G4M (codenamed "Betty" by the Allies) was a potent performer in operation as a land-based naval bomber.
-The system was of a strong design and featured impressive range for the time and would see combat action throughout the entire war.
-Though appearing in limited numbers, the G4M - at least for a time - was a medium bomber of considerable value to the Empire of Japan when attempting to retain its holdings across the vast Pacific.
+Like most of Imperial Japan's aircraft in the early stages of World War 2, the Mitsubishi G4M (codenamed "Betty" by the Allies) was a potent performer in operation as a twin-engined, land-based naval medium-class bomber.
+The aircraft was of a well-thought out design, showcasing excellent range for the period and would see combat action throughout the entire war.
+Though appearing in relatively limited numbers (just over 2,400 were built), the G4M - at least for a time - was a medium bomber of considerable value to the Empire of Japan when attempting to retain its holdings across the vast Pacific.